jqwik-team/jqwik/documentation/src/docs/include/additional-modules.md

 - `quotedLocalPart` to decide whether quoted local parts are generated
 - `domainHost` to decide whether domains are generated in the host part
 - `ipv4Host` to decide whether ipv4 addresses are generated in the host part
 - `ipv6Host` to decide whether ipv6 addresses are generated in the host part

+By default, only addresses with unquoted local part and domain hosts are generated (e.g. `me@myhost.com`), because many - if not most - applications and web forms only accept those.

 You can use it as follows: